Killen, AL

 About Killen, AL

-Killen is a small community in Alabama with a population of 1,431 residents.
-The median household income is $61,422 per year, which is near the national average.
-The median age in Killen is 37.9 years.
+Killen is a small town located in Alabama with a population of 1,431 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,422 per year, which is 18% below the national median of $75,149.
+The median age of 37.9 years is close to the US median age of 38.9 years.

 Cost of Living in Killen, AL